xlcollaborative/xlf-agreement/agreement.md

 ## Purpose

-These terms enable contributors working together on a project covered by copyrights or patents to make collective decisions about changing the license terms for their project as a whole.
+These terms enable contributors working together on a project covered by copyrights or patents to make collective decisions about changing the license terms for their project over time.

 ## Acceptance